What is a Tax Levy?

-You may request innocent spouse relief to avoid responsibility for some or all of the tax debt associated with a jointly filed tax return.
+You may request innocent spouse relief to avoid responsibility for some or all of the tax amount due associated with a jointly filed tax return.
 You may qualify for any of the three types of innocent spouse relief.

 In some cases, you may be required to request innocent spouse relief within two years from the date the IRS first attempted to collect the tax from you.

 You can argue that you don’t actually owe the tax because you’ve been a victim of tax identity theft.
 If someone else filed a fraudulent tax return using your personal information, you might be able to have the return removed from your tax records.

 Tax Levy vs. Tax Lien

 A tax lien does not involve a seizure of your assets.
 A Notice of Federal Tax Lien may be filed to notify your other creditors that the IRS has an interest in your property.
 A tax lien can make it difficult to sell or refinance your home unless you get the lien released or withdrawn.